youssefs/theme-switcher-gnome-extension/README.md

 ## Requirements
 This extensions has three requirements:
-- `gsettings` : for changing GTK theme.
+- `hdate` : for Day/Night detection on login.
 - [User Themes Gnome Extension](https://extensions.gnome.org/extension/19/user-themes/) (Shell Theme)
 - `dconf` : for changing shell theme.
-- `hdate` : for Day/Night detection on login.

-`gsettings` comes with the gnome-shell installation.
 If you don't have the `dconf` insalled on your system you can install it using your default package manage:
 - Ubuntu/Debian
     ```bash
     $ sudo apt install dconf